Sunday, 24 December 2006

 It has been sometime, while navigating on internet, suddenly a sign appears "Attention, the scanning of your system is not complete, your system is unsafe, if you want free scanning of your system to identify errors ...".
 I have tried to ignore it.
 I have tried to click on "cancel".
 I have tried to click on the cross at the right hand corner to close it.

-No matter what I do, it takes over the webpage I am looking at and hijacks it to "www.it.bloodyerrorsafe.com", leaving me trembling with rage each time.
+No matter what I do, it takes over the webpage I am looking at and hijacks it to a website called "www.it.bloodyerrorsafe.com", leaving me trembling with rage each time.
 (The "bloody" in the address has been added by me, I don't want them to claim that they are so popular that people are linking their blogs to them)!

 I call the people running that site by all names possible.
 I walk around in the room to calm me down.
 And, of course, I close the internet explorer.
 Some times I disconnect and reconnect, hoping that they are gone.
 Cursing them all the time, scumbags, oro-genitally mixed up, òç*+#ò@...
 And I take deep breaths and tell myself, "This world is pure maya, no need to get so heated up son.
 Relax.
 It is hurting only you while those bastards, they must be smiling their way to the bank with all the money they can get from people clicking their site!"